- Government Relations

 Most manufacturing jobs in Minnesota are concentrated in these products:

-Manufacturing exports brought $18.4 billion into the Minnesota economy in 2011.
+Manufacturing, agricultural, and mining exports brought $18.9 billion into the Minnesota economy in 2015.

 Minnesota’s top manufactured export is computers and electronics at almost $4 billion, followed by machinery, transportation equipment and miscellaneous (mostly medical devices).